apostrophe-module

 If any of the types are already defined, execution stops at that

 point.
-For instance, if apostrophe-images
+For instance, if apostrophe-images has already called this

-as a subclass of apostrophe-pieces
+as a subclass of apostrophe-pieces, then apostrophe-files will

-just define its own cursor, extending apostrophe-pieces-cursor
+just define its own cursor, extending apostrophe-pieces-cursor, and stop.

-This prevents duplicate definitions when many types extend apostrophe-pieces
+This prevents duplicate definitions when many types extend apostrophe-pieces.

-is set to the name of an ancestor module,
+If options.stop is set to the name of an ancestor module,

 the chain stops after defining the related type for that module.

-For instance, the module apostrophe-files
+For instance, the module apostrophe-files extends

-, which extends apostrophe-doc-type-manager
+apostrophe-pieces, which extends apostrophe-doc-type-manager.

 So when that module calls: